howion/notes/poems/02-salve-salve-salve-parve.md

 Will my gaze ever reach out to your reality?\
 Oh my dear, haven't your glamorous glance been a tremble for me?

-Virtue and sole chaos that has enslaved my soul.\
+Virtue and sole chaos that has enslaved my soul,\
 Will fate ever liberate this fool infant?\
 You, who saves that are to be saved,\
 Will I ever be free in your dreams, or be left to perish?